 However, the guarantee credit part of pension credit, which tops up the statement pension to increase pensioners' weekly income, can be affected.

-Pension Credit – Guarantee credit is to top up the basic state pension of £125.95 a week for an individual to £163 a week.
+Pension Credit – Guarantee credit is to top up the basic state pension weekly income to a minimum guaranteed level.
+For 2024/2025, this is £218.15 per week if you are single, or your joint weekly income to £332.95 if you have a partner.

 You have an allowance of £10,000 in capital before your pension credit is affected.
 However, over that amount, for every £500 that you have in savings, you will lose £1 a week in guarantee credit.